Hogwai/hogwai.github.io/src/content/posts/astro-error-cannot-find-module-astro-content.md

 ### Step 1: Create Your First Content File

-This is the most critical step.
 Astro needs at least one piece of content to work with.

-Create a new directory for your collection, for example, `src/content/blog/`.
+Create a new directory for your collection, for example: `src/content/blog/`.

 Inside it, create a simple Markdown file.